Here are 15 keyword research ideas and advanced strategies to help you understand what people are searching and clicking on in Google.

 - Ahrefs generated 17673 ideas

-However, even a paid keyword research tool fails to uncover every keyword that people search for.
+However, even a great tool like Ahrefs won’t uncover every keyword that people search for.

 Pick a topic not a keyword